stefannica/automation/docs/ardana/testing.md

 13:34:20 **
 13:34:20 **  2. (preferred) trigger a manual build for the openstack-ardana-heat job at 13:34:20 **  https://ci.nue.suse.com/job/openstack-ardana-heat/build and use the
-13:34:20 **  same 'alan-turing' ardana_env value and the 'delete' action for the 13:34:20 **  parameters
+13:34:20 **  same 'alan-turing' cloud_env value and the 'delete' action for the 13:34:20 **  parameters
 13:34:20 **
 13:34:20 ******************************************************************************